solarwinds/solarwinds-snap-agent-docker/README.md

   kubectl create secret generic solarwinds-token -n kube-system --from-literal=SOLARWINDS_TOKEN=<REPLACE WITH TOKEN>
   ```

 * (Optional step) If your token for Loggly is different than your SolarWinds token, please create new Kubernetes secret.
-If this is not done, or the tokens are not different SOLARWINDS_TOKEN will be used.
+If the tokens are the same, there is no need to perform this step - in that case `SOLARWINDS_TOKEN`, will be used by Loggly Publisher plugin.

   ``` bash
   kubectl create secret generic loggly-token -n kube-system --from-literal=LOGGLY_TOKEN=<REPLACE WITH LOGGLY TOKEN>